j5onrf/dots/README.md

 # Quickshell/Noctalia-Shell is the New Standard

 After switching to **Noctalia-Shell**, I’ve realized I can’t go back.
 There are no downsides—only upsides.
+Not exactly.
+I will still use Waybar per usecase.
+It is custom and custom always works better.

 ##  The Performance
 One hesitation people have when moving away from Waybar is speed.